kogosoftwarellc/open-api/README.md

     export default apiDoc;
     ```

-    You may be wondering why `paths` is an empty object literal.
+    You may be wondering why `paths` can be an empty object literal.
 We'll get to that in a second.

     This is all that is required for our API's main apiDoc.
 To see the full list of values
     and options for the main apiDoc you can view [The Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schema).